section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-storage/index.md

 ### Set up Firebase Project

-Head to [Firebase console](console.firebase.google.com/u/0/) and sign in to your account.
+Head to the [Firebase console](console.firebase.google.com/u/0/) and sign in to your account.

 Create a new project.